iTwin/itwinjs-core/docs/core/learning/iModels.md

 There are many types of Elements, corresponding to the type of information they contain.
 Only [GeometricElement]($backend)s, held in [GeometricModel]($backend)s, are visible in [Views](../learning/frontend/views).

-## iModelJs makes iModels accessible anywhere
+## iModel.js makes iModels accessible anywhere

-The purpose of the iModelJs library is to make iModels accessible to everyone, everywhere, for any purpose that is approved by the iModel's owner.
+The purpose of the iModel.js library is to make iModels accessible to everyone, everywhere, for any purpose that is approved by the iModel's owner.
 It provides ways to create, modify, query, display, and analyze iModels.
-JavaScript was chosen as the language for iModelJs due to its ubiquitous nature and the vast body of open source tools and frameworks available for it.
+JavaScript was chosen as the language for iModel.js due to its ubiquitous nature and the vast body of open source tools and frameworks available for it.

 ## ECSQL is the query language of iModels

 An iModel is an SQLite database.
 SQLite has extensive support for SQL, including indexing and comprehensive query planning.
 However, due to the mapping of BIS classes to database tables, direct use of SQL with iModels is not straightforward.
-Therefore, iModelJs includes [ECSQL](../learning/ecsql) to form qeuries of iModels in terms of classes and property names, rather than table and column names.
+Therefore, iModel.js includes [ECSQL](../learning/ecsql) to form qeuries of iModels in terms of classes and property names, rather than table and column names.
 Internally ECSQL is converted to SQL and passed to SQLite to achieve outstanding performance.